 It’s your responsibility to keep him as healthy as possible, and there are several things you can do for him to enjoy a longer lifespan.
 Visit your vet for regular health checks, keep him healthy with daily exercise, and feed him the best nutrition that you can afford.

-All dog breeds are prone to a select number of health concerns more so than others.
+All dog breeds are prone to a select number of health concerns, more so than others.
 And although your Brittany might suffer from none, some, or all of these, it’s an important place to start your health research.
 Work with a reputable breeder who will screen for most or all of these health conditions when possible.
 Here are the most common health concerns to affect the breed.

-Hip dysplasia is one of the most common health concerns in medium-sized through to giant-sized dog breeds.
-If the dog’s parents suffer from poor hips, their pups are more likely to suffer from hip dysplasia.
+Hip dysplasia is one of the most common health concerns in medium-sized to giant-sized dog breeds.
+If the dog’s parents suffer from poor hips, their pups are more likely to suffer hip dysplasia.
 Hip dysplasia occurs when the hips develop abnormally and form unevenly.
 This uneven growth causes additional wear and tear, as well as mobility issues and pain.
-Look for symptoms such as struggling to stand, lay, or climb the stairs, as well as general exercise intolerance.
+Look for symptoms such as struggling to stand, lay, or climb stairs, as well as general exercise intolerance.

 The Brittany breed is prone to several eye conditions.
 The most common is glaucoma.
 And two other conditions to look out for are primary lens luxation and progressive retinal atrophy.
 All of these conditions can result in permanent vision loss.
-Any changes to his eyes’ appearance, poor vision, or excessive scratching or rubbing require a visit to the vets.
+Any changes to his eyes’ appearance, poor vision, or excessive scratching or rubbing require a visit to the vet.

 This is caused by a lack of hormones created by the thyroid glands, which has many effects on his body.
 These include tiredness, mental dullness, weight gain, dry skin, and heightened risk of other skin conditions, to name just a few.
 This can be managed with daily hormone medication.